wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-04-18-25-38.png) 16:58

-Often what happens is we will try to select that input from the form.
+Often what happens is we will try to select that input from the form like so:

 ```
   const nameInput = document.querySelector('[name="first"]');